The soft skills employers look for (including examples)

 Taking responsibility

-In a working environment, those who fail to take responsibility for their own work and tasks are unsuccessful in any role.
-Taking responsibility involves having ownership over projects that are your own as well as your company’s wider goals and objectives.
-You must take initiative to complete tasks as well as accept responsibility and form solutions if things go wrong.
-To improve your responsibility skills, you could volunteer and take ownership of a new initiative that you’d be interested in doing to help your company.
+Taking responsibility involves having ownership over projects that are your own, as well as your company’s wider goals and objectives.
+You must take the initiative to complete tasks, accept responsibility and form solutions if things go wrong.
+To improve your responsibility skills, volunteer to take ownership of a new initiative.

 Creativity